Unsupervised pre-training of graph transformers on patient population graphs: Experiments

 The publicly available part of the Sepsis Prediction dataset includes 40,336 ICU patients, equally distributed between two hospitals.
 The features of every patient include eight vital signs, 26 laboratory values, and six demographics.
 As for MIMIC-III, the measurement features (vital signs and laboratory values) are time-series features with hourly granularity and a high ratio of missing values.
 Table \ref{stats_sepsis} provides some basic statistics about the Sepsis Prediction dataset.

 For every patient, an hour-wise label indicates if the patient has sepsis.
-In this work, we target a patient-level binary classification instead of an hourly prediction, and predict if a patient will develop sepsis or not.
+In this work, we target a patient-level binary classification instead of an hourly prediction and predict if a patient will develop sepsis or not.
 We crop the data of each patient such that for septic patients we only see a time window of 24 hours ending six hours before the onset of the sepsis.
 For non-septic patients, we select a random window of 24 hours.
 Thus we still task the model to identify sepsis before its onset, but we concentrate on the time window close to onset.
+Further we apply the same data pre-processing as in the MIMIC-III dataset, including the normalization of continuous features to the normal distribution and interpolation of missing values.

+The graphs for the Sepsis Prediction dataset are created analogously to MIMIC-III.
+Here this results in 17.7 ± 4.1 components per graph.

 \textbf{Comparison to MIMIC-III} Like MIMIC-III, the Sepsis Prediction dataset contains longitudinal measurement features and patient demographics.
 For the demographics, both datasets contain age and gender, the other demographics are different.
 From the measurements in the Sepsis Prediction dataset, 24 features are also included in MIMIC-III, while 10 features are new.
 Further, MIMIC-III contains additional measurement features that are not included in the Sepsis Prediction dataset.
 Moreover, the Sepsis Prediction dataset does not contain any treatment features.